Skip to main content

 2. CRM-side scrub calls the driver’s deleteRecord for the customer’s CRM-side record.

-3. Drivers without a delete API (Mindbody, Tekmetric) throw delete_unsupported.
-The operator gets a flag indicating manual rotation at the provider’s dashboard is required.
+3. Drivers without a delete API (Mindbody, Tekmetric, Athenahealth) throw delete_unsupported.
+Toast soft-redacts (scrubs PII, marks inactive) rather than hard-deleting.
+In every case the operator gets a flag indicating manual action at the provider’s dashboard may be required.

 4. Audit log records the divergence so you can demonstrate compliance even when the CRM side requires manual action.